-Over half (56%) of the respondents cited a lack of consumer awareness and demand for CSPO as a reason for their inaction.
+50% of the respondents cited a lack of consumer awareness and demand for CSPO as a reason for their inaction.

 While sustainable production is critical to the long term viability of Malaysia's palm oil industry, and by extension its local economy, companies in Malaysia do not see any interest in sustainable palm oil among their customers.